What’s in Season – March Produce and Recipes

 And finally, spring greens like Spring Onion and Green Garlic are in peak season.
 Spring onions start their fresh season in March and make a great substitute for hefty yellow or white onions in cooking or salads.
 Similarly, green garlic – with its mellow flavor – will have survived the winter frost and be ripe for the picking.
 These are great options for lighter dishes without sacrificing any of the flavor.

-If you try any of these recipes with March fruits and veggies, let me know how it goes in the comments below.
-I’d love to see your recipe recreations – tag me on Instagram @Alphafoodie!
+If you try any of these recipes with produce in season in March, let me know how it goes in the comments below.
+I’d love to see your recipe recreations—tag me on Instagram @Alphafoodie!

 Leave a comment